 \subsection{Liveness with Deadlines}

-So far, the liveness proofs showed that the robot is able to achieve a useful goal if it makes the right choices.
-The proofs do neither guarantee that the robot will always make the right decisions, nor do they specify how long it will take until the goal will be achieved.
-In this section, we want to ensure that it always achieves its goals within a reasonable amount of time.
-In other words: previously we showed that the robot can do the right thing to ultimately get to the goal, while here we want to ensure that it always makes the right decisions that will take it to the waypoint or let it cross an intersection within a bounded amount of time.
-This means, we need to show not only that there exists an execution such that the robot achieves its goals (ensures model feasibility), but also that all possible executions do so in the given time.
+The liveness proofs in the article showed that the robot can achieve a useful goal if it makes the right choices.
+The proofs neither guarantee that the robot will always make the right decisions, nor specify how long it will take until the goal will be achieved.
+In this section, we prove that it always achieves its goals within a given reasonable amount of time.
+Previously we showed that the robot \emph{can} do the right thing to ultimately get to the goal, while here we prove that it \emph{always} makes the right decisions that will take it to the waypoint or let it cross an intersection \emph{within a bounded amount of time}.
+It is no longer enough to show existence of an execution that makes the robot achieve its goals.
+Now we need to show that all possible executions do so in the given time.
 This needs more deterministic controllers that only brake when necessary.

-For such proofs, we need to specify a deadline.
-We are going to illustrate two alternatives for modeling deadlines: in \rref{sec:livenessdeadlines-waypoint} we will use a countdown $T$ that is initialized to the deadline and expires when $T<0$, whereas in \rref{sec:livenessdeadlines-intersection} we will use $T$ as a clock that is initialized to a negative starting value $T<0$ and counts up to a deadline $D>0$, so that two deadlines (crossing zero and exceeding $D$) can be represented with a single clock variable.
+We are going to illustrate two alternatives for modeling arrival deadlines: in \rref{sec:livenessdeadlines-waypoint} we use a countdown $T$ that is initialized to the deadline and expires when $T\leq0$, whereas in \rref{sec:livenessdeadlines-intersection} we use $T$ as a clock that is initialized to a starting value $T\leq0$ and counts up to a deadline $D>0$, so that two deadlines (crossing zero and exceeding $D$) can be represented with a single clock variable.